-NEAEA Grade 12 Passing Point 2015 and Ethiopia University Entrance Examination 2019 Cut-off point and the minimum passing marks in Grade 12th placement exam result.
+NEAEA Grade 12 Passing Point 2017 and Ethiopia University Entrance Examination 2025 Cut-off point and the minimum passing marks in the Grade 12th placement exam result.

-NEAEA Grade 12 Passing Point 2013 (EC) Ethiopia National Examination.
-Recently the National Educational Assessment And Examination Agency (NEAEA), Ethiopia has released the Grade 12 result 2013 for all the Ethiopian students.
+NEAEA Grade 12 Passing Point 2017 (EC) Ethiopia National Examination.
+Recently, the National Educational Assessment and Examination Agency (NEAEA) in Ethiopia has released the Grade 12 results for 2013 for all Ethiopian students.
 In addition, the agency has published the minimum pass marks for grade 12 national examination.

 NEAEA Grade 12 Passing Point

-Accordingly, there is a problem in the current Grade 12 exam, especially in cases where students who are found to be in violation of the Code of Conduct have been cancelled and those involved in the breach are held accountable, in contrast to the exams issued on Thursday and Friday, 6/10/2012.
-He said the university’s cut-off point was determined based on the four subjects, due to the fact that there was a clear drop in the exams on Monday and Tuesday, 10 and 11, 2011.
+Accordingly, there is a problem with the current Grade 12 exam, especially in cases where students found to have violated the Code of Conduct have had their exams cancelled, and those involved in the breach are held accountable.
+This contrasts with the exams issued on Thursday and Friday, 6/10/2012.
+He said the university’s cut-off point was determined based on the four subjects, because there was a clear drop in the exams on Monday and Tuesday, 10 and 11, 2011.

 These include English, Mathematics, Aptitude and Physics for the natural sciences, and English, Mathematics, Aptitude, and Geography become the social sciences.

-The cut-off point would be special and that it would be released by the agency within a few days.
+The cut-off point would be special, and the agency would release it within a few days.

 University Placement cut-off point